 Again, as we’ve said, it’s not like you’ve got to get these tables memorized.
 Your jeweler isn’t going to ask you to recite them like you’re back in kindergarten.

-Even so, it’s massively helpful for you to go into the process understanding the basics of diamond proportion, and why it is so important to anyone looking to buy the best possible diamond for their bride to be.
+Even so, it’s massively helpful for you to go into the process of understanding the basics of diamond proportion, and why it is so important to anyone looking to buy the best possible diamond for their bride-to-be.